chhayankjain/Basic_models/README.md

-This repository has some basic implementation of different things.
+This repository has some basic implementation of different models